 Go East Young Cyclist!

 What is it about the East?
 West of Sheffield we have the fabulous Peak District, an easy ride with just a little tussock of a hill between us and there, or the Hope Valley train if you want to cheat.
 To the North lies the Rust Belt, forty miles of post-industrial wasteland before the Dales beckon.
 South lies the Promised Land, where the cycle routes are paved with gold or at least tarmac.
 But east?
 East lies an hour’s worth of suburbia before you so much as see a hint of countryside.
-If you take the trail it’s a litany of broken glass, stolen cars, roaring motorbikes and rough (but improving) surfaces.
-On the road, the man with the biggest 4×4 rules.
-You’d take the train, but on a Sunday morning that train don’t run here anymore.
 This is land that has been thoroughly worked over for it’s natural wealth – trees, coal, iron ore – and is now starting to recover and regenerate.

 Still the East calls to me.
 There’s something about that corridor of green running along the Parkway, those patches of ancient forest amongst the urban squalor, the shoots of renewed vigour in an exhausted scene.